ynput/ayon-documentation/website/docs/addon_speedtree_artist.md

 Navigate to **AYON -> Publish -> Create** to create publish instance for the foliage which need to be published.

 Switching to **AYON -> Publish** and hitting `Publish` button will produce a 3d model (FBX) along with `.xml` file storing the data of the foliage.

+## Load Product

+### Load Workfile

+Navigate to **AYON -> Load** to load the published workfile and the file would be automatically saved in your project work directory with the versioned naming conversion.